Matthew Chapter 5

 11. “You heard that it was said: “You shall not have sex with another man’s wife.”16quotation/allusion to Exodus 20:14. “have sex with another man’s wife” is one word in the Greek, typically translated “commit adultery”.
 However, the Greek word (and Hebrew too) is more limited in scope than our English word adultery.
 In English, “adultery” means illicit sex between a married person – man or woman – and someone who isn’t their spouse.
 In Greek (and Hebrew also), it meant “a man having sex with another man’s wife”.
 A married man having sex with an unmarried woman was typically called fornication.

-12. “But I tell you; every man looking at a wife17“wife” in Greek, there is no separate word for “woman” versus “wife”.
+12. “But I tell you, every man looking at a wife17“wife” in Greek, there is no separate word for “woman” versus “wife”.
 They are the exact same word, and only context determines which is meant.
-Given the context of the preceding verse (see note on previous verse) “wife” is contextually more likely. in order to covet18“covet” the Greek word used here was also used twice in quoting the 10th commandment.
-(Romans 7:7 and Romans 13:9) It properly refers to any strong desire whether good or bad, and is typically translated “craving” in the BOS Bible. her, already had sex with the other man’s wife19“had sex with the other man’s wife” see note on previous verse. in his heart.
+Given the context of the preceding verse (see note on previous verse) “wife” is contextually more likely. in order to yearn for18“to yearn for” the Greek word used here is also used twice in quoting the 10th commandment. (“You shall not covet”, in Romans 7:7 and Romans 13:9) It properly refers to any strong desire whether good or bad, and is typically translated “craving” or “yearning” in the BOS Bible. her, already had sex with the other man’s wife19“had sex with the other man’s wife” see note on previous verse. in his heart.

 14. “And if your right hand makes you stumble, cut it off and throw it away from you.
 For it’s better for you that one of your organs might perish and not have your whole body go into the Valley of Hinnom.21“Valley of Hinnom” is literal; see note on Matthew 5:22.